Sacmanxman2/csv-subtractor/README.md

 *public/* - Static files not impacted by the build procedure.
 Fonts, etc.

 *src/* - The actual source files for the project, here's where the work gets done.

-    *App.vue* - The container for all other components *main.js* - The initial JS file that starts the Vue instance *router.js* - The Vue Router file, for future expandability if other tools are to be added.
+- *App.vue* - The container for all other components

+- *main.js* - The initial JS file that starts the Vue instance

+- *router.js* - The Vue Router file, for future expandability if other tools -are to be added.
 Vue Router lets you route URLs to components.

-    *store.js* - The Vuex store, where most of the global-esque variables and functions to modify them are kept.
+- *store.js* - The Vuex store, where most of the global-esque variables and functions to modify them are kept.

 *src/assets/extraFunctions.js* - a container for the "download" function and any future functions I want to keep separate.